 The following scenario depicts an example of poor continuity of care.
 David has a long history of episodic chest pain.
 Extensive testing reveals it is not related to his heart and is likely due to anxiety.
 Over the weekend, he experiences a particularly severe attack and decides to call his doctor's answering service.
 His regular doctor is not on-call and instead, he is connected with another doctor.
 She tells him to go to the ER, not knowing his history or having access to his chart.
 She views David's chest pain as a heart attack until proven otherwise.
 Why take a risk or expose herself to litigation?
 The ER doctor treats the situation similarly; David gets admitted for a full workup and testing in the hospital.
 This exposes him to the dangers of unnecessary testing, a hospital stay, and ironically, more anxiety.
 The entire incident could have been avoided had he spoken with his regular doctor in the first place.

 The low volume of patients in my practice ensures there are no lapses in continuity of care.
 My staff and I have ample time to maintain your health records and follow through with plans.
 I do not require phone coverage from other physicians.
 I am reachable 24/7/365 and never shut down my communication devices.
-I am always there to bridge the gap between you and the rest of the medical world that does not know you.
+I am always there to bridge the gap between you and the rest of the medical world less familiar with you.

-If you have a medical problem, the traditional Fee-for-service Models incentivize the doctor to draw you into the office for a face-to-face visit; an office visit is the only way to bill your insurance.
-Ironically, once you are in the office, the Fee-for-service model disincentivizes the doctor to diagnose and treat your problem.
+Efficiency is defined as solving problems using the least amount of time and resources and the least number of steps.
+If you have a medical problem, the traditional Fee-for-service Models can be very inefficient.
+It incentivizes the doctor to draw you into the office for a face-to-face visit because an office visit is the only way to bill your insurance.
+Yet, once you are in the office, the Fee-for-service model disincentivizes the doctor to diagnose and treat your problem.
 He gets his small office fee whether he solves it or not.
 He is not rewarded for spending extra time, nor does he want to take on the medical-legal risk of diagnosis and treatment.
 Instead, the work and risk is offloaded by referring you to a specialist.
 This delays diagnosis and treatment, leads to additional time-consuming tests and visits, and exposes you to the bias of the specialist.
 This is inefficient and poor use of your time.
 Quite unfortunate, as the majority of medical problems are common problems.
 They include: headache, backache, fatigue, cough, diabetes, and hypertension.
 They may take more than the typical fifteen minute visit to diagnose and treat, but they are well within the scope and training of a primary care doctor.

-The Concierge Medicine Model on the other hand, rewards me for solving your problems - and solving them efficiently - not for the number of face-to-face office visits I rack up.
+The Concierge Medicine Model based on an annual fee, rewards me for solving your problems - and solving them efficiently - not for the number of face-to-face office visits I rack up.
 I want to make the best use of your time.
 For example, we can skip the office visit if it's only purpose is to bill your insurance.
 You don't have to come in to review blood tests when this can be conducted over the phone.
 If you have a rash, send me a picture.
 To review your blood pressures, text me your latest Bluetooth blood pressure cuff results.
 I try to employ technology and telemedicine whenever and wherever possible.
-When it is necessary for you to come into the office, the Concierge Medicine Model affords me the time and incentive to solve problems directly.
 Common problems are not punted off to specialists and the diagnoses and treatment come without delay.

 Medical school emphasizes the pharmaceutical and surgical management of acute medical problems.
 As a consequence, the primary care doctor starts practice with marked knowledge gaps in preventive medicine and the management of chronic disease.
 It has taken me over twenty years of experience to fill in these gaps and offer a comprehensive approach.